credibil/.github/profile/README.md

 tamper-proof, self-owned identifiers similar to email addresses or usernames

 - **Verifiable Credentials** ([VCs](https://github.com/credibil/vc)) — secure
-digital certificates called that provide legal proof of things like name, age and ownership of assets
+digital certificates that provide legal proof of things like name, age and ownership of assets

 - **Decentralized Web Nodes** ([DWNs](https://github.com/credibil/dwn)) — nodes
 that store and synchronize data in a distributed manner.

 ## Implementation

-The libraries are written in Rust and are designed to be used in a variety of environments, including WebAssembly, mobile, and server-side applications.
+All libraries are written in Rust and designed to be used in a variety of environments, including WebAssembly, mobile, and server-side applications.